-Emergency Operations Plans Subrecipients should update their Emergency Operations Plan (EOP) at least once every two years to remain compliant with the Comprehensive Preparedness Guide 101 version 2.0 .
+Emergency Operations Plans

+Subrecipients should update their Emergency Operations Plan (EOP) at least once every two years to remain compliant with the Comprehensive Preparedness Guide 101 version 2.0.
 Subrecipients are highly encouraged to include an evacuation plan or annex as part of their EOP as well as plans to exercise and validate the evacuation plan and capabilities.

-Conflict of Interest To eliminate and reduce the impact of conflicts of interest in the subaward process, Subrecipients and pass-through entities must follow their own policies and procedures regarding the elimination or reduction of conflicts of interest when making subawards.
+Conflict of Interest

+To eliminate and reduce the impact of conflicts of interest in the subaward process, Subrecipients and pass-through entities must follow their own policies and procedures regarding the elimination or reduction of conflicts of interest when making subawards.
 Subrecipients and pass-through entities are also required to follow any applicable federal, state, local, and tribal statutes or regulations governing conflicts of interest in the making of subawards.

 Subrecipients must disclose to their Program Representative, in writing, any real or potential conflict of interest as defined by the federal, state, local, or tribal statutes or regulations, which may arise during the administration of the EMPG subaward within five days of learning of the conflict of interest.

-California Homeland Security Strategy Goals The State has prioritized the following California Homeland Security Strategy Goals for the FY 2020 subawards: 1.
-Enhance Information Collection, Analysis, and Sharing, in Support of Public Safety Operations Across California; 2.
-Protect Critical Infrastructure and Key Resources From All Threats and Hazards; 3.
-Strengthen Security and Preparedness Across Cyberspace; 4.
-Strengthen Communications Capabilities Through Planning, Governance, Technology, and Equipment; 5.
-Enhance Community Preparedness; 6.
-Enhance Multi-Jurisdictional/Inter-Jurisdictional All- Hazards Incident Catastrophic Planning, Response, and Recovery Capabilities; 7.
-Improve Medical and Health Capabilities; 8.
-Enhance Incident Recovery Capabilities; 9.
-Strengthen Food and Agriculture Preparedness; 10.
-Prevent Violent Extremism Through Multi- Jurisdictional/Inter-Jurisdictional Collaboration and Coordination; 11.
-Enhance Homeland Security Exercise, Evaluation, and Training Programs; and 12.
-Protect Against Effects of Climate Change "On Behalf Of" Cal OES may, in conjunction with local approval authorities, designate funds "on behalf of" local entities who choose to decline or fail to utilize their subaward in a timely manner.
-Regional Approach Subrecipients must take a regional approach and consider the needs of local units of government in the projects and activities included in their FY 2020 EMPG application.
-Public Alert and Warning Cal OES strongly encourages Subrecipients to consider use of this funding to assist their jurisdiction's alignment with the State of California Alert and Warning Guidelines developed pursuant to Senate Bill 833 of the 2018 Legislative Session.
+California Homeland Security Strategy Goals

+The State has prioritized the following California Homeland Security Strategy Goals for the FY 2021 subawards:

+- 1. Enhance Information Collection, Analysis, and Sharing, in Support of Public Safety Operations Across California; - 2.
+Protect Critical Infrastructure and Key Resources From All Threats and Hazards: - 3.
+Strengthen Security and Preparedness Across Cyberspace; - 4.
+Strengthen Communications Capabilities Through Planning, Governance, Technology, and Equipment; - 5.
+Enhance Community Preparedness; - 6.
+Enhance Multi-Jurisdictional/Inter-Jurisdictional All-Hazards Incident Catastrophic Planning, Response, and Recovery Capabilities; - Improve Medical and Health Capabilities; - 8.
+Enhance Incident Recovery Capabilities; - 9.
+Strengthen Food and Agriculture Preparedness; - 10.
+Enhance Homeland Security Exercise, Evaluation, and Training Programs; and - 11.
+Protect Against Effects of Climate Change

+"On Behalf Of"

+Cal OES may, in conjunction with local approval authorities, designate funds "on behalf of" local entities who choose to decline or fail to utilize their subaward in a timely manner.

+Public Alert and Warning

+Cal OES encourages Subrecipients to consider use of this funding to assist their jurisdiction's alignment with the State of California Alert and Warning Guidelines developed pursuant to Senate Bill 833 of the 2018 Legislative Session.